mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-20.md

 fetchData();

 ```

-Why It Works:
-The promise can be resolved only once, and async/await makes the syntax clean and readable.
+Why It Works: The promise can be resolved only once & async/await makes the syntax clean and readable.

 **🔥 Problem 3: Wrong Timing (Using Async/Await)**

-Why Use Async/Await:
-Async/await syntax makes it clear that the function waits for the asynchronous operation to complete before proceeding.
+Why Use Async/Await: Async/await syntax makes it clear that the function waits for the asynchronous operation to complete before proceeding.

 ```js